martl/cmanager/README.md

 To create a JAR file, run `gradle jar` (or `./gradlew jar`).
 The JAR file will be located in `build/libs`.

+### Java-independent packages

+There is experimental support for bundling the application in a way that no local Java installation is needed for executing it.

+To create the corresponding image, run `gradle jpackageImage` (or `./gradlew jpackageImage`).
+The image will be available inside the `build/jpackage/cmanager` directory.
+You might want to put this directory into a dedicated archive file for redistribution. **Please note that this an incubating feature of Java 14, so at least Java 14 is required and might break due to API changes.**

 ## Usage

 ### Starting the application with Gradle